 Patricio Gonzalez Vivo

-Patricio’s work has been exhibited and presented at EYEO, Resonate, GROW, FILE, Espacio Fundación Telefónica, BrightMoments, FlyingTokyo, DotDotDot and FASE.
-He has spoken about his practice at institutions including the MIT Media Lab, Carnegie Mellon University, Frank-Ratche Studio for Creative Inquiry and Politecnico di Milano.
+His work has been exhibited and presented internationally at platforms such as EYEO, Resonate, GROW, FILE, Espacio Fundación Telefónica, BrightMoments, FlyingTokyo, DotDotDot and FASE.
+He has delivered talks and lectures at institutions including the MIT Media Lab, Carnegie Mellon University, Frank-Ratche Studio for Creative Inquiry and Politecnico di Milano.
 He has taught at Parsons School of Design, ITP NYU, SFPC (School for Poetic Computation), and the Instituto Universitario Nacional de Arte in Argentina.
-His work has been featured in Wired, Gizmodo, The Atlantic, and Fast Company.

 Talks